 The history of Rattlesnake Island

 Rattlesnake Island may now be part of Okanagan Mountain Provincial Park, but it was once privately owned.
 Back in the 1970s, it was purchased by Eddie Haymour, a Lebanese immigrant.
-He wanted to turn the island into an Arab-themed tourist attraction (pyramids, restaurants, mini golf course, a giant model camel et al), serviced by a regular ferry.
-The concrete slabs we spotted on the north side were likely part of a dock.
+He wanted to turn the island into an Arab-themed tourist attraction.
+The island would be serviced by a ferry and would include pyramids, restaurants, mini golf course, a giant model camel et al. The concrete slabs we spotted on the north side were likely part of a dock.
 Haymour opened the half finished park in 1972.

 The provincial government of BC was not a fan of the development.
 The government forced Haymour’s bank loan to be withdrawn, putting him in financial ruin (his wife and children also left him).
-They offered to buy the island for $40,000 – less than a quarter than Haymour had spent on his project so far.
-Haymour asked for help from the Labanese government with no luck before being forced to sign over the land to the government.
+They offered to buy the island for $40,000.
+This amount was less than a quarter than Haymour had spent on his project so far.
+Haymour asked for help from the Lebanese government with no luck before being forced to sign over the land to the government.

 Returning to Lebanon, Haymour was frustrated with the unfair treatment from the BC government.
 With the help of his family, he seized the Canadian embassy in Beirut.
 Thirty-four hostages and a nine hour standoff later, the BC government agreed to discuss the case with him.
 Haymour was not prosecuted for his actions in Beirut.